Ongeri35/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back -this script changes the current working directory yo the previous one 11-lists - this script lists all files
-12-file_type - this script prints the type of the file
+12-file_type - this script prints the type of the file 13-symbolic_link - this script creates a symbolic link